Who are the AIFC Participants?

 How much are the registration fees?

-Applicants seeking to establish a presence in the AIFC need to pay $100 for application and $100 for Commercial Licence.
+Applicants seeking to establish a presence in the AIFC need to pay one-time payable fee of $300.
 More information can be found in the AIFC Fees Rules.

 How much are the authorisation fees?